Mung bean: Harvest

 The yield potential of mung bean is around 2.5 to 3.0 t/ha, however, usually due to the resistance to environmental stress and improper management, the average productivity for mung bean is only 0.5 t/ha.
-Since the indeterminate flowering habit of mung bean, when facing the proper environmental conditions, there can be both flowers and pods in one mung bean plant, which make it difficult for harvesting mung bean.
-The perfect harvesting stage is when 90% of pods' colour in one yield has been black.
-Mung bean can use a harverster for harvesting.
+Due to the indeterminate flowering habit of mung bean, when facing proper environmental conditions, there can be both flowers and pods in one mung bean plant, which makes it difficult to harvest it.
+The perfect harvesting stage is when 90% of the pods' colour in one yield has been black.
+Mung beans can use a harvester for harvesting.
 It is important to set up the header in case of over-threshing.

 Transportation and storage condition

 The perfect moisture of grain for transportation is 13%.
 Before storage, the cleaning and grading process must be done.
 The ideal storage condition should keep the mung bean's moisture at exactly 12%.

 Pests, diseases and abiotic stress

-Most of the mung bean cultivars have a yield potential of 1.8-2.5 tons/ha.
-However, the actual average productivity of mung bean hovers around 0.5-0.7 t/ha.
+Most of the mung bean cultivars have a yield potential of 1.8–2.5 tons/ha.
+However, the actual average productivity of mung bean hovers around 0.5–0.7 t/ha.
 Several factors constrain its yield, including biotic stresses (pests and diseases) and abiotic stresses.
-Stresses not only decrease productivity but also affect the physical quality of seeds, leading to be totally unusable or unfit for human consumption.
-All the stresses collectively can lead to significant yield losses of up to 10%-100%.
+Stresses not only decrease productivity but also affect the physical quality of seeds, making them unusable or unfit for human consumption.
+All the stresses collectively can lead to significant yield losses of up to 10–100%.